 Voice Mail Guide

-It is imperative that your office voice mail box message include instructions for the caller to follow in case of an emergency.
-See your supervisor for voice mail protocol for your assigned location.
+It is imperative that fellows' office voice mail box message include instructions for the caller to follow in case of an emergency.
+Fellows should consult with their main rotation supervisor for voice mail protocol for fellows' assigned location.

 Wellness